kakera-avg-engine/crux/README.md

 ### 1. Create a window on your platform.

 Create a window on your platform, you can use [SDL](https://www.libsdl.org/) or [GLFW](https://www.glfw.org/) or any other libraries you like.
 You can also use native APIs, it's doesn't matter.
 It's the only important thing that there is a window.
-Do not remember to get the handle of the window, if you are using X11, display type is also necessary.
+Do not forget to get the handle of the window, if you are using X11, display type is also necessary.

 ###  2. Create a Crux surface.